 Oil and Gas Sector – A Synopsis

-Oil & Gas industry in India dates back to 1867, when oil was discovered at Makum near Margherita, about 8 miles from Digboi.
+The Oil & Gas industry in India dates back to 1867, when oil was discovered at Makum near Margherita, about 8 miles from Digboi.
 Since then, the sector has come a long way.
-Thus, the Indian government taking several steps to develop the industry and make it more self-sufficient.
+Thus, due to the growing gas fields in India, the Indian government has taken several steps to develop the industry and make it more self-sufficient.

 Currently, the Indian oil and gas industry is transitioning towards cleaner and greener energy sources such as natural gas and renewables.
 Therefore, the government’s efforts to promote natural gas usage and increasing investment in renewable energy sources like solar and wind power indicate a move towards a more sustainable energy mix.